oVo-HxBots/Utubeitbot/README.md

 ### Commands
 ```
+start - Check I'm Alive Or Dead
+login - Login Into Account
+help - Incase U Need Help
+upload - Replay To Video
+authorise - + Your Code [4/9OwEqfW.......]
+save_auth_data - to restore your authorize
 upgrade - Upgrade to No Limits
-start - check I'm alive
-login - login
-help - for help
-upload - replay with media to upload
-authorise - + your code [4/4wEqfW.......
-save_auth_data - to restore your authorize
+update - Check New Updates
+status - Check Bot's Status
+broadcast - Only Admins ⚠️
+restart - Only Admins ⚠️
+users - Only Admins ⚠️
 ```

 ### License